-Hub Australia is the first Australian coworking provider to be certified carbon neutral in both operations and product.
+Hub Australia is the first Australian coworking provider to be certified carbon neutral in both operations and service.

 This means that every Hub Australia location operates under the carbon neutral commitment, providing 100% carbon neutral certified workspaces to our 3000+ members.